We thought you'd appreciate an explanation of some common Cascade lingo. If we're missing something, please let us know at [[creative]].

 Photosets are the large images with a caption box you find at the top of many of our news and feature pages.
 Photosets can only be placed on News Story and Feature page types.
 A photoset can have one photo or many.
 If there are multiple photos, navigation elements are added to allow scrolling through the images.

-Cascade Server is not the public web server.
-You can create, edit, save and preview assets in Cascade, however they are not visible on the public website until they are published.
-There are 3 basic ways to publish assets in Cascade: Direct Publishing, Scheduled Publishing and Publishing Through a Workflow.
+Cascade Server is not your website's public web server.
+You can create, edit, save and preview assets in Cascade — however they are not visible on the public website until Cascade publishes them.
+Learn more about Publishing.

-In Cascade, redirects are physical pages that direct browsers to another page.
-Redirects are physical in the sense that they are actual web pages on the server with an actual address.
-However, when you try to visit them, you immediately get bounced somewhere else.
-A Folder with Redirect is an easy way to include a menu item in your site to a page that lives elsewhere.
-Redirects can also be used for simplifying URLs and to enable external links in Related Links boxes.
+In Cascade, a redirect page is a page you create to direct browsers to another page.
+Redirects are actual pages in the sense that they are published to the server and have a URL address.
+However, when you try to visit them, they immediately bounce (redirect) you somewhere else.
+Since your left-hand menu can only show folders within your website, a Folder with Redirect is an easy way to include an item in your website menu to a page that lives elsewhere.
+Additionally, Redirects can be used for simplifying URLs and to enable external links in Related Links boxes.

 Related links are defined on each page.
 As you provide the appropriate links, an automatically formatted box appears in the right-hand column of your page.
 Add a link for a page, story or other web location that you think relates to this page or has a similar target audience.

 Among our newer content and design elements, Rows are pre-built portions of a page that provide specific layout and functionality and which can be "stacked" within a page and reused on multiple pages.
 Rows span the full width (all 3 columns) of the page.

 Folders that "line up" at the same level in the folder structure, and are located in the same Parent folder, are Sibling folders.In the context of left-hand menu for a page, "Show Siblings" will include the Display Name of other folders sharing the same Parent folder.

 Site (aka Cascade Site)